marti0001/M_Olszewski-projects-portfolio/README.md

 ### Project 2: Spaceship Titanic

-**Description:** This project aims to predict whether passengers were transported to an alternate dimension in the fictional Spaceship Titanic dataset.
-The problem is approached as a binary classification task.
+**Description:**
+This project focuses on predicting whether passengers aboard the Spaceship Titanic were transported to another dimension using machine learning classification models.
+The workflow includes data preprocessing, feature engineering, model training, and optimization.
+Various classification models were tested, including logistic regression, decision trees, random forests, and boosting algorithms, with ensemble techniques such as StackingClassifier improving final predictions.

-- **Tools:** Scikit-learn, Pandas
+- **Tools:** Scikit-learn, XGBoost, LightGBM, Pandas, NumPy
-- **Objective:** Develop a model to classify passenger survival based on available features.
+- **Objective:** Implemented advanced preprocessing pipelines and model stacking, leading to improved classification accuracy.
-- **Results:** Achieved 0.64648 accuracy in prediction.
+- **Results:** Achieved 0.80196 accuracy in prediction.

 ### Project 3: Titanic

+**Description:**
-**Description:** A classic data science project using the Titanic dataset to predict passenger survival.
+A classic data science project using the Titanic dataset to predict passenger survival.
 This project explores data preprocessing, feature engineering, and model tuning for binary classification.

 - **Tools:** Scikit-learn, Pandas
 - **Objective:** Predict passenger survival on the Titanic.